NCI-GDC/gdc-frontend-framework/design/cohort-management.md

 # Cohort Management

+A cohort is a collection of cases.
 The user should be able to define and modify cohorts.

 ## Cohort Types

+The GDC has multiple constructs that effectively represent a collection of cases:

 - Program
 - Project
 - Study
 - Case Set

+For the new portal, we can think of these as pre-built cohorts.

 - New Cohort Model TBD

 ## Cohort Operations